-· We've been involved in investment financing that has occurred in 90 days, but after presenting it, both in content and in style.
+We've been involved in investment financing that has occurred in 90 days, but after presenting it, both in content and in style.
 You cannot afford to stick to all your initial ideas and concepts unless they are fundamental to the business model.
 Use the fundraising process as a learning process.
 Adapt rapidly, taking criticisms and reflecting them where appropriate in your business idea and strategies.

-• Fundraising is a process, not an event.
+Fundraising is a process, not an event.
 Your business plan will evolve.
-So, will your methods of is circulated:
+So, will your methods of

-Typically, we expect the following activities to occur within the first six months after the plan

-Consulting in Strategic Business Planning, Sales & Marketing Optimization, and Tactical Implementation Box 171322 Boston, Massachusetts 02116 Tel: 617-292-7101 jack@derbymanagement.com www.derbymanagement.com

-- ✓ Define 20 to 25 potential targeted investors or firms. - ✓ Understand their investment criteria. - ✓ Determine a means of entry with a respected reference. - ✓ Above all: Get those first meetings!
-Then get to the next meetings! - ✓ Think of this as a football season.
-Every week-every meeting-you need to win. - ✓ The list will quickly narrow down to three to five potential investors. - ✓ Bring one to three of these to conclusion. - ✓ Involve your law and accounting firms up front.
-It's more expensive to do so only at the end. - ✓ Negotiate valuation objectively and with outside advisors ... never by yourself! - ✓ Set up timetables with everyone. - ✓ Push through the legal documents to closing. - ✓ Do the same in setting up firm budgets with your accounting and legal advisors. - At the beginning of your investment campaign, devote a minimum of 50% of your time to organizing, preparing and working through the initial meetings.
+✓ Define 20 to 25 potential targeted investors or firms.

+✓ Understand their investment criteria.

+✓ Determine a means of entry with a respected reference.

+✓ Above all: Get those first meetings!
+Then get to the next meetings!

+✓ Think of this as a football season.
+Every week-every meeting-you need to win.

+✓ The list will quickly narrow down to three to five potential investors.

+✓ Bring one to three of these to conclusion.

+✓ Involve your law and accounting firms up front.
+It's more expensive to do so only at the end.

+✓ Negotiate valuation objectively and with outside advisors ... never by yourself!

+✓ Set up timetables with everyone.

+✓ Push through the legal documents to closing.

+• At the beginning of your investment campaign, devote a minimum of 50% of your time to organizing, preparing, and working through the initial meetings.
 During the middle of the campaign, devote 25% to 40%.
-And during the final stage, devote 75% to 100%. - Stand up for what you believe in.
-At the same time, don't rely on weak arguments with unsupported data. - Finally, luck counts ... but connections count more.
+And during the final stage, devote 75% to 100%.

+• Stand up for what you believe in.
+At the same time, don't rely on weak arguments with unsupported data.

+• Finally, luck counts ... but connections count more.
 Ask everyone you know about fundraising connections.
 Keep driving this process hard throughout the entire campaign.

-Connections make a difference in getting your plan reviewed a little more intently, especially in the beginning when you need to break through the clutter. - ✓ Have a strong and experienced advisor close to you during the entire process. - ✓ Look for connections in the financial community.
-Ask your law and accounting firms. - ✓ Look for contacts everywhere: college alumni, business associates and friends.
+Connections are effective in getting your plan reviewed a little more intently, especially in the beginning when you need to break through the clutter.

+✓ Have a strong and experienced advisor close to you during the entire process.

+✓ Look for connections in the financial community.
+Ask your law and accounting firms.

+✓ Look for contacts everywhere: college alumni, business associates and friends.

+Take a look at this from one of the most successful venture firms

+Video Series: How to Raise Seed Funding | Underscore VC